BILL ANALYSIS

 A bill to amend Public Law 89-108 to modify the authorization of appropriations for State and Tribal, municipal, rural, and industrial water supplies, and for other purposes.

-S4040 (A bill to amend Public Law 89-108 to modify the authorization of appropriations for State and Tribal, municipal, rural, and industrial water supplies, and for other purposes.) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects Exxon Mobil ($XOM), 3M ($MMM), $WTRG and $CWT.
-The primary sectors impacted are Infrastructure and Manufacturing.
+S4040 (A bill to amend Public Law 89-108 to modify the authorization of appropriations for State and Tribal, municipal, rural, and industrial water supplies, and for other purposes.) has been assessed with a bullish outlook for investors.
+This legislation directly affects $CWT and $WTRG.
+The primary sectors impacted are Utilities, Infrastructure and Materials.
 View the full bill text on Congress.gov.

 bullish